eldariont/svim/README.rst

 Input
 -----

 SVIM analyzes long reads contained in a FASTA file.
 Alternatively, it can analyze an alignment file in BAM format.
 SVIM was tested on both PacBio and Nanopore data.
-It works best for alignment files produces by `NGMLR <https://github.com/philres/ngmlr>`_ but also supports the faster `minimap2 <https://github.com/lh3/minimap2>`_.
+It works best for alignment files produced by `NGMLR <https://github.com/philres/ngmlr>`_ but also supports the faster read mapper `minimap2 <https://github.com/lh3/minimap2>`_.

 Output
 ------

-SVIM distinguishes five different SV classes (see above schema): deletions, tandem and interspersed duplications, inversions and novel insertions.
+SVIM distinguishes five different SV classes (see above schema): deletions, inversions, tandem and interspersed duplications and novel insertions.
 Additionally, SVIM indicates for detected interspersed duplications whether the genomic origin location seems to be deleted in at least one haplotype (indicating a cut&paste insertion) or not (indicating a canonic interspersed duplication).
 For each of these SV classes, SVIM produces a BED file with the SV coordinates.
 Additionally, a VCF file is produced containing all found SVs.

 Installation and Usage
 ----------------------